 Thanks to an emergency grant from the State of California, an intertie was installed connecting LCWD to SLVWD.
 The emergency intertie has been converted to a full-time water supply for Lompico Canyon residents.
-This was funded via the Assessment District funds which were available, after a successful annexation and Assessment vote was completed in 2016.
+Future upgrades will be funded via the Assessment District funds which became available, after a successful annexation and Assessment vote was completed in 2016.

-WHAT IS AN ASSESSMENT DISTRICT?
+WHAT IS AN ASSESSMENT DISTRICT?\

-and how much do we pay and for how long?
+.....and how much do we pay and for how long?